spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/10-dev-engine/03-deploy-k8s-cluster.md

 ### Cluster profile

-From the **Cluster profile** section, select the profile you want to deploy on AWS.
+From the **Cluster profile** section, select the profile you want to apply to the host cluster.

 ![palette cluster profiles](/tutorials/deploy-clusters/aws/clusters_cluster_profile.png)